Review to assess whether graduate visas ‘undermine’ higher education system

 He also asked for the review to analyse whether the route is “undermining the integrity and quality of the UK higher education system, including understanding how the graduate route is or is not, effectively controlling for the quality of international students”.

-Mr Cleverly has asked the MAC to report back by mid-May and he said the Government will consider the committee’s analysis “with a view to implementing any changes in due course”.
+Mr Cleverly has asked the MAC to report back by May 14 and he said the Government will consider the committee’s analysis “with a view to implementing any changes in due course”.

 Rachel Hewitt, chief executive of the MillionPlus group of universities, said: “After months of delay, the announcement that a review of the graduate route will now be rushed through in a matter of weeks and in the run-up to a general election is deeply concerning.